 If there is no up and down movement in the shaft, watch very closely right next to where it exits the housing to see if it is moving sideways just a tiny little bit.
 This can be hard to determine because it is hard to differentiate between normal rotation and sideways movement.
-When the bushing wears out, the shaft will move sideways first when you turn the steering wheel, THEN once it bottoms out it will start to turn.
+When the bushing wears out, the shaft will move sideways first when you turn the steering wheel, then once it bottoms out it will start to turn.
 It is much easier to do that than to tug on the steering linkage.
 As the bushing continues to wear from the hammering action of hitting bumps and potholes, the shaft will move sideways enough to move away from the lip seal and a fluid leak will result.
-To find either of these clues you'll need the vehicle's weight on the tires, not jacked up off the ground.
-A mechanic won't see that movement during an inspection unless the truck is on a drive-on hoist and he knows what to look for.
+To find either of these clues you will need the vehicle's weight on the tires, not jacked up off the ground.
+A mechanic will not see that movement during an inspection unless the truck is on a drive-on hoist and he knows what to look for.
 An additional clue to the worn bushing is it will cause steering wander.
-That is where you have to constantly keep moving the steering wheel to correct the truck's direction while you're trying to go straight.
+That is where you have to constantly keep moving the steering wheel to correct the truck's direction while you are trying to go straight.
 It is greatly affected by the slope, (road crown) of the road.
 Roads lean to the right for rain to run off, but they level out when you cross an intersection or there are bumps.
 Those things will make the truck momentarily wander to the left.

 The last thing to look at is what holds the front axle from moving sideways.
 Your truck should have upper and lower control arms and the differential is bolted right to the frame.
 That system is not particularly strong but spindle movement is not a common problem.
 About the only thing that can happen is worn control arm bushings and worn ball joints.
-Bushings are often overlooked during an inspection, (because they don't cause a lot of trouble), and ball joints are typically the first things checked, and worn ones are easy to spot.
+Bushings are often overlooked during an inspection, (because they do not cause a lot of trouble), and ball joints are typically the first things checked, and worn ones are easy to spot.

 Many older trucks used leaf springs on the front.
 That was typical of four-wheel-drive Dodges.
 Those trucks rode very rough but besides being really tough, a big advantage was those springs held the axle in place.
 No other linkages or bracing were needed.
 The newer ones use coil springs now for a real smooth ride, but they still use the solid axle housing for strength.
 That means there is a link that goes between the axle and frame to keep the axle from moving sideways.
 When that movement occurs, since the steering linkage is not moving too, the relationship between them changes causing the wheels to turn.
 That causes a lot of steering wander.

-With the mileage listed, chances are you've had the truck aligned at least once.
+With the mileage listed, chances are you have had the truck aligned at least once.
 There are four adjustments on the two upper control arms that are not particularly strong so GM welds in plates to prevent them from slipping.
 To make alignment adjustments later a special "knockout" tool is used to elongate the mounting holes so the arms can be moved around.
-By your description, I don't think one of these are loose and moving but they should be checked to be sure they're tight.
+By your description, I do not think one of these are loose and moving but they should be checked to be sure they are tight.
 It is important to reach over the tire to tighten those nuts only when the truck is sitting on the tires and at normal ride height.
-You can CHECK the nuts for tightness with the truck jacked up, but one that is loose, including when loosened during an alignment, must be tightened at normal ride height.
+You can check the nuts for tightness with the truck jacked up, but one that is loose, including when loosened during an alignment, must be tightened at normal ride height.
 When the truck is raised up, the control arm hangs down and its bushings turn.
 If it is tightened that way, the bushing will be in a permanent twist when the truck is lowered off the jack.
 That can lead to accelerated wear of the bushing.

 Thursday, November 4th, 2010 AT 4:33 AM